ruby-news/ruby-news.github.io/contribute.md

 Images are very easy to mess up, and it's hard to track which image belongs to which article - if we have tonnes of unneeded images, we can't find them.

 To prevent this situation, we have a very specific way to upload images.
-Neverthless, uploading an image is simple, you need to keep these points in mind:
+Nevertheless, uploading an image is simple, you need to keep these points in mind:

 * Go inside post_images
 * Create a new directory as the date of your post.
 For example: `2021-05-18`